qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

       (like top left or top right), even if it's a bit farther away from the feature.
 The label only moves to other positions if there's no room within the maximum distance at your preferred position.
-  * following a :guilabel:`Position priority` that can be customized or set for an individual feature using a data defined list of prioritised positions.
-    This also allows only certain placements to be used, so e.g. for coastal features you can prevent labels being placed over the land.
+  * following a :guilabel:`Position priority` which dictates placement candidates for anchoring labels around and (centered) over the point feature, and the order in which the positions are tested.

-    By default, cartographic mode placements are prioritised in the following order (respecting the `guidelines from Krygier and Wood (2011)
+    The default order, based on `guidelines from Krygier and Wood (2011)
     <https://www.researchgate.net/publication/44463780_Making_maps_a_visual_guide_to_map_design_for_GIS_John_Krygier_Denis_Wood>`_
-    and other cartographic textbooks):
+    and other cartographic textbooks, is as follows:

     #. top right
     #. top left